 The look on his face was one of dawning comprehension.

 That’s pretty much the way it goes with product performance as well.
-In our years of experience, we’ve learned that customers can generally be categorized as Stuck, Sour, Stable and Smiling.
+In our years of experience, we’ve learned that customers can generally be categorized in one of four customer engagement quadrants: Stuck, Sour, Stable and Smiling.
 How well products do in the market is a direct result of how customers feel when they use it.

 Mind you, I’m talking about high-investment, long-purchase and use cycle products, not necessarily toothpaste.
 These products are directly related to the customers’ ability to make money, to thrive in their business, and often, these products must satisfy purchasers for years, sometimes decades.
 Markets are often very small, so repeat sales are imperative.

-So I took it upon myself to break down the various types of “customer relationships” I found our clients to have and it broke down into four basic groups.
+So I took it upon myself to break down the various types of customer engagement – customer relationships – I found our clients to have and it broke down into four basic groups of customer engagement.

 Knowing which your customers fall into is vital in today’s business climate where one new disruption can turn your product into yesterday’s news pulling the rug out from under you.

-The Four Customer Types and What to Do About Them Of these four, one will attract customers and three of these types of customers will be lost ultimately moving onto the one desirable one as you’ll see below.
+Of these four customer types, one will attract customers and three of these types of customers will be lost ultimately moving onto the one desirable one as you’ll see below.

 1. STUCK CUSTOMERS